lxwvictor/alexa-local-express/README.md

 ## Preparing the environments
 1. Install node.js and npm
 2. `npm install`
-3. `node index.js` (Do note some platforms required elevated priviledge to bind port 443)
+3. `node index.js` (Do note some platforms require elevated priviledge to bind port 443)
 ## Functions
 ### Open a webpage or any local files
 A `openSthIntent` intent from Alexa will trigger a webpage or any local file.